-Electricity Repair category 2 Notes Elements of the installation have been upgraded although some aspects are likely to be original.
-An NICEIC registered electrical contractor will be able to provide advice and estimates for any necessary works.
+Electricity Repair Category 2 Notes Whilst the electricity consumer unit appears to be of a modern style, some original components remain in place.
+An NICEIC/SELECT registered electrician can be engaged to examine the system and implement all necessary upgrading works.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

-Repair category 1
+Repair Category 1

 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.